LinkWellNodes/Documentation/blog/Build-And-Deploy-A-Chainlink-Smart-Contract/index.md

     ![Open the Sample Github Code and Click Compile](/img/deploy_sc_base/remix_solidity_compiler.webp "Open the Sample Github Code and Click Compile")

 3. Now it's time to deploy the contract.
-Navigate to the **Deploy and run transactions** button on the left.
+Navigate to the **Deploy and run transactions** button on the left-hand sidepanel.

-4. The next step is to configure the Remix environment to connect to your MetaMask wallet, which is currently connected to the blockchain network of your choice.
+4. The next step is to configure the Remix environment to connect to your MetaMask wallet.
+You'll need to ensure that MetaMask is currently connected to the blockchain network of your choice.

     ![Connect Remix to Your Metamask Wallet](/img/deploy_sc_base/remix_connect_to_metamask.webp "Connect Remix to Your Metamask Wallet")